iljaSL/camagru/README.md

   <li>Protected agains Cross-site request forgery with the help of tokens</li>
   <li>Protected agains SQL injections</li>
   <li>A high complexity password is required from the user</li>
-  <li>Registration and the reset of the password needs to be confirmed with a unique link</li>
+  <li>Registration and the reset of the password needs to be confirmed with a unique link that is sent to the user's email</li>
 </ul>
 <h5>Site features</h5>
 <ul>